 If you suspect that you are being investigated for a theft or embezzlement crime, do not be afraid to speak to a lawyer.
 We can advise you of steps you can take to fix any innocent errors, or we may be able to negotiate an agreement with the damaged party that does not result in criminal charges against you.

-For prompt, effective and skillful legal defense, contact a Harrisburg embezzlement attorney at Shaffer & Engle Law Offices, LLC.
-We have offices in Harrisburg and Millersburg.
+For prompt, effective and skillful legal defense, contact a Harrisburg embezzlement attorney at Shaffer & Engle Law Offices, LLC at 717-827-4074 or 866-765-0706 toll free.
+We have office in Harrisburg.